 The Company instils a culture which is inclusive and supports diversity, which is essential to the long-term success of the business and better enables the Company to respond to customer and wider stakeholder needs.
-This is reflected in the Company's diversity strategy and policy, which applies to the Company as a whole.
-Further details are given in the Report of the Directors on pages 8 - 11.
+This is reflected in the Company's diversity and inclusion strategy and policy, which applies to the Company as a whole.
+Further details are given in the Report of the Directors on page 9.